 Relying on the probate court to reach the correct decision during an estate dispute could be very costly.
 Our attorneys have the legal knowledge and real-world experience to assess how a judge might analyze a set of facts so that you can make an informed decision about how to proceed.
 It’s important to remember that courts don’t investigate underlying facts, so retaining a knowledgeable probate litigator can ensure that your side of the story is presented effectively.
 We will also work to negotiate a fair settlement agreement to reduce the amount of time and money you need to devote to your probate conflict.

 Westchase Law P.A. advocates for clients in Florida probate litigation matters and other disputes relating to the distribution of a deceased person’s assets.
-To learn how we can help you, please call 813-563-1491 or contact us online to make an appointment for a consultation in Lutz or Tampa.
+To learn how we can help you, please call 813-563-1491 or contact us online to make an appointment for a consultation in Tampa.